 This article reports secondary results from a parallel group (1:1 ratio), randomised, controlled trial with a 12-month follow-up.
-A trial protocol and statistical analysis plan have been preregistered at ClinicalTrials.gov (NCT04733222), and a protocol has been published.[25]
-The primary outcome was fall rates and these results have already been reported.[26]
+A trial protocol and statistical analysis plan have been preregistered at ClinicalTrials.gov (NCT04733222), and a protocol has been published.
+The primary outcome was fall rates and these results have already been reported.
 There were no deviations from the protocol.
-The reporting of this article adheres to the CONSORT 2010 guidelines.[27]
-The study was performed following the Declaration of Helsinki and was approved by the North Denmark Region Committee on Human Research Ethics (N-20200089) and the Danish Data Protection Agency (2021-014).
-All participants gave written informed consent before enrolment.
+The reporting of this article adheres to the Consolidated Standards of Reporting Trials (CONSORT) 2010 guidelines.